2120 CPI Authority for Investigating Reports of Abuse or Neglect

 Exceptions are handled by DFPS field staff in the following circumstances:

-• Sensitive intakes
+• Sensitive intakes.

-DFPS’s written notification consists of:
+DFPS’s written notification consists of the following:

-• the law enforcement notification letter in IMPACT.
+• The law enforcement notification letter in IMPACT.